 Because that’s what we want to see: healthy people, healthy orangutans, and healthy forests all helping protect icebergs.

 Help Health In Harmony’s Ongoing Work

 If you’d like to help save trees, bring health care to people, and conserve habitat for orangutans, please make a donation to Health In Harmony.
-For the month of December, your donation will be matched up to $47,000.

 Feature image courtesy of artist Alexiandrea Borden